-(2) Function as the focal point for USAF non-NAS facility flight inspection requirements and coordination.
+(5) Function as the focal point for FAA and all NAS Facilities flight inspection coordination.
 Terminal facilities (other than VOR, VOR/DME, TACAN, VORTAC, and radar systems) do not require flight inspection of MV changes.

-- (3) Determine whether NOTAM action is necessary when required procedural adjustment action or MV change is not accomplished by the effective date of amended instrument procedures or revised en route charts. - (4) Assign and maintain MVs of Record for USAF non-NAS navigational facilities and airports in whole degree increments.
-For new or relocated facilities, and for new or revised instrument procedures, apply the appropriate MV.
-Analyze each facility identified as a candidate for revised MV assignment to determine if facility rotation and/or re-designation of radials are required. - (5) Maintain a listing/record of USAF navigational aids and airports by geographical location.
-Indicate the currently assigned MV of Record and the projected MV for the next Epoch Year.
-For the purpose of planning and implementation, maintain a current listing of those candidate navigational aids and airports with a difference of 2 degrees or more between the MV of Record and the nearest future Epoch Year value. - (6) Notify AeroNav Products of changes to USAF non-NAS facilities assigned MV and the effective date of those changes in order to generate a letter to NFDC for publication in the NFDD; notify other concerned offices having related responsibilities to ensure timely implementation of necessary actions.
+(6) Determine whether NOTAM action is necessary when required procedural adjustment action or MV change is not accomplished by the effective date of amended instrument procedures or revised en route charts.

+(7) For FAA and all NAS Facilities, assign and maintain MVs of Record for navigational facilities and airports in whole degree increments.
+MVs of Record are available in the AIRNAV facility database.
+For new or relocated facilities, and new or revised instrument procedures, apply the appropriate MV.
+Analyze each facility identified as a candidate for revised MV assignment to determine if facility rotation and/or re-designation of radials are required.

+(8) Establish a process to record the assigned magnetic variation and epoch year of navigational aids and airports by geographical location and the projected MV for the next Epoch Year.
+The process must also include the ability to identify those candidate navigational aids and airports with a difference of two degrees or more between the MV of Record and the nearest future Epoch Year value.

+(9) Notify NFDC (in AJV-21) of changes to assigned MV and the effective date of those changes for publication in the NFDD; notify other concerned offices having related responsibilities to ensure timely implementation of necessary actions.
 The effective date selected must allow sufficient time for procedures processing in accordance with established schedules.
-MV changes, which affect only terminal instrument procedures, must have an effective date concurrent with publication of a specific procedural amendment. - (7) Amend instrument flight procedures as required, predicated on navigational aids or airports undergoing a change of MV of Record.
-Conduct a thorough survey to determine the full impact the MV change will have on any instrument procedure.
-Such surveys must include high and low altitude airways/jet routes, direct routes, air carrier off-airway routes, fixes in both high and low altitude structures, terminal routes and fixes, obstacle departure procedures (ODPs), SIDs, STARs, ESV's, and any other application to instrument flight procedures.
-Use the MV of Record (or as officially changed) to develop instrument flight procedures regardless of the MV shown on the airport diagram or similar product being used. - (8) USAF navigational facilities within the NAS: - (a) Maintain official listing of USAF facilities that are part of the NAS. - (b) Notify AeroNav Products when MV changes are required.
-Allow sufficient time for modification of FAA fixes and IAPs as necessary. - (9) USAF navigational facilities NOT within the NAS: - (a) Initiate implementation of the nearest future Epoch Year MV, as per paragraph 2-17a, whenever any instrument procedure is established or amended.
-The nearest future Epoch Year MV must become effective concurrent with publication of the amendment [see paragraphs 8-57n and 8-57o].
+MV changes, which affect only terminal instrument procedures, may have an effective date concurrent with publication of a specific procedural amendment.

+(10) Amend instrument flight procedures as required, predicated on navigational aids or airports undergoing a change of MV of Record.
+Conduct a thorough review survey to determine the full impact the MV change will have on any instrument procedures.
+Such reviews must include high and low altitude ATS routes, direct routes, air carrier off-airway routes, fixes in both high and low altitude structures, terminal routes and fixes, obstacle departure procedures (ODPs), standard instrument departures (SID), STARs, and any other application to instrument flight procedures.
+Use the MV of Record (or as officially changed) to develop instrument flight procedures - regardless of the MV shown on the airport diagram chart or similar product being used.

+future Epoch Year MV must become effective concurrent with publication of the amendment [see paragraphs 8-57n and 8-57o].

-- (b) Amend and process multiple instrument procedures to simultaneously become effective concurrent with the instrument procedure specified in the MV change notification to NFDC. - (c) Submit revisions of all affected fixes with the instrument procedure(s).
-Change ESVs, as required. - (d) Amend all procedures as, required, when the airport MV of Record is changed.
+(b) Amend and process multiple instrument procedures to simultaneously become effective concurrent with the instrument procedure specified in the MV change notification to NFDC.

+(c) Submit revisions of all affected fixes with the instrument procedure(s).
+Change ESVs, as required.

+(d) Amend all procedures as, required, when the airport MV of Record is changed.